Arounato/Arounato/README.md

 - Information system design and architecture : https://github.com/Arounato/Mini-Projet-Architecture-SI
 - Database modeling and operation : https://github.com/Arounato/Projet-SQL-Karkane
 - Implementation and administration of a GLPI asset management system on a virtual machine : https://github.com/Arounato/Projet-Soutenance-VIRTUALISATION-ET-GDPI
-- Design and deployment of a multi-site network architecture (🚧Creation in progress🚧)
+- Design and deployment of a multi-site network architecture : https://github.com/Arounato/Projet-Galer-IT
 - Deployment and administration of a Windows Server infrastructure (🚧Creation in progress🚧)
 - Dynamic website for booking kayak trips (🚧Creation in progress🚧)
 - Annual Project: Design and deployment of a dynamic website “from scratch” (🚧Creation in progress🚧)